Perlten/Wtile/README.md

 Rebinds[x]
 Move mouse to middle of the screen on window change [x] Setup default keybinds [x]
-Still keep keymouse activated when not running []
 Look into window creation hook.
-Currently it will create a window on slack notifications [] If a keybind/rebind is not present in config use the one from default configs [x] Should be able maximize/minimize windows [x]
+Currently it will create a window on slack notifications (might be a windows 11 issue) [] If a keybind/rebind is not present in config use the one from default config [x] Should be able maximize/minimize windows [x]
 Should be able Move windows between screens []
 Allow to change to font size [x]
 Create home/end rebinds [x]
 Quit Function [x]
 Scroll left and right [x]
-Create release pipeline on github actions []
+Find a way to distribute Wtile []